 Almost nothing is worse than severe back pain.
 I know from experience.
-When I first injured my back, I laid awake worrying that I'd never recover.
+When I first injured my back, I laid awake every night, worrying that I'd never recover.
 I worried that my life would never be the same.
-I'm happy to report that I recovered and you can too.
+I'm happy to report that I recovered—and you can too.

 If you're at the bottom now with your back injury, don't worry.
 You can get better.
 You will get better if you commit to doing so.

-This is my story—what I did to get healthy, and other things I've learned along the way.
+This is my story: what I did to get healthy and all the things I've learned along the way.

 Editor's note: If you're having back pain that lasts longer than a few days, it's important to go see your doctor.

 65 million Americans report an episode of back pain.
 Severe back pain limits the activities of nearly 8 percent of all adults.
 Health care costs to deal with back pain account for approximately 12 billion dollars per year.
 Nearly 83 million workdays per year are lost due to back pain.
 Also, one in four adults with back pain is not in good overall physical health.

 Given these statistics, it's pretty clear that back pain is about as serious an issue as it gets.
 Not only must we work on our backs, but we must also improve our overall physical health to help our backs.

 Around the age of 30, I sold a condominium and moved into a townhouse.
 I did all the moving.
 Unfortunately, my condo was on the top floor.
 So, moving required taking everything down several flights of stairs.

 This was back in the day.
 Remember the size of TVs back then?
 I had one.
 It was one of those 27-inch giant cubes that weighed at least 50 pounds.
 I should have hired movers, but I was too cheap.
 Instead, I carried it down the stairs and to the car.
 I know now that there's no way to carry one of those things with good form.
 There's no way.
 You extend your arms, hold the weight, and put untold torque on your lower back.